Volvo Fuel Pressure Signal Too High ECM 2600

 Volvo High Fuel Pressure Fault ECM 2600

-As with all trouble codes first reaction will be to replace fuel sensor or PEM module (fuel pump module) which is a known issue due to a bad location right in front of rear wheel and exposed to elements.
-And that is what was done in this case, Fuel Sensor and PEM were replaced.
-That did not fix this issue.
-Check engine light came back within a week with same ECM 2600 Fuel Pressure Sensor, Signal Too High trouble code.
+As with all trouble code indications first reaction will be to replace fuel sensor or PEM module (fuel pump module) which is a known issue due to bad location right in front of right rear wheel and exposed to elements.
+And that is what was done in this case, Fuel Sensor and PEM were replaced with OEM parts.
+That did not fix the problem.
+Check engine light came back within a week with same ECM 2600 Fuel Pressure Sensor, Signal Too High fault code.

 Solution: Replace Engine Oil Cap.
-That was the problem in this case and can affect all Volvo models…and other cars for that matter.
-As time passes engine oil cap gasket gets dry due to engine heat/cold cycles and introduces unmeasured air into manifold causing all kinds of erratic problems with fuel trims.
+Issue was a failing engine oil cap gasket and can affect all Volvo models…and other cars for that matter.
+As time passes engine oil cap gasket fails due to engine heat/cold cycles and introduces unmeasured air into manifold causing all kinds of erratic problems with fuel trims.

 Volvo Engine Oil Cap Gasket